 What is even sadder to me is that his father, John McGee Johnson, was seeing another woman at the time of his wife’s death.

 Family stories say he waited 10 days between burying his wife Minnie and marrying the woman he had been carrying on with, Dorothy.
-(I have yet to prove that).
+(I have not looked into that yet).

 One Happy Ending:

 Despite what he saw modeled, John McGee's Johnson's son, John Kendall Johnson, was a good family man, and a good husband to his wife.
 He exceeded his father in kindness to people and animals.